 ► Cafe Brasilero

 Cafe Brasilero is the oldest cafe in Montevideo, dating back to 1877.
+It’s also the oldest business still in operation in the entire country of Uruguay!
 It has been declared a place of cultural interest by the city for its role as the center of Montevideo’s bohemian culture.
 The cafe was a favorite of many artists, musicians, and writers, including famous names like Tango master and singer Carlos Gardel, author Juan Carlos Onetti, and writer Eduardo Galeano.
 We stopped by for a cappuccino, espresso, and a couple sandwiches, and it felt like the kind of coffee shop we would frequent if we lived in the city: lots of friendly people, great staff, historic setting, and a quiet respite from the busy city streets.

 More Information: Facebook.com/CafeBrasilerouy

 A Couple More Places to Consider in Montevideo

 Although we didn’t have a chance to visit them, there were two other stops we were hoping to visit that will be on our itinerary next time.

 Dedicated to telling the story of the tragic 1972 Andres plane crash, Museo Andes honors those who perished and celebrates those who beat the odds for 72 days at high altitudes in severe weather conditions before being rescued.
 The 1993 movie “Alive” starring Ethan Hawke was based on this tragic event.
 The flight departed from Montevideo on October 13, 1972 carrying 45 passengers and crew, including 19 members of the Old Christians Club rugby team.
 Only 16 people from the flight lived to be rescued, but their story was an amazing tale of survival.
 One couple who was on our free tour left a bit early to be sure they could visit, and although we are glad we didn’t skip the second half of the tour we do wish we had more time to explore the museum.